Kunlong1994/lab3/Lab-#4.md

 So while a [digitalRead](http://www.arduino.cc/en/Reference/DigitalRead) or [digitalWrite](http://www.arduino.cc/en/Reference/DigitalWrite) command reads or sends only a logic-level high or low, an [analogRead](http://www.arduino.cc/en/Reference/AnalogRead) or [analogWrite](http://www.arduino.cc/en/Reference/AnalogWrite) command reads or sends a range of values.[Example: if you want to read analog pin 0—which corresponds to pin A0 on the right side of Arduino, you would call `analogRead(A0)`].
 Note that the analogWrite function has nothing to do with analog pins; it uses the PWM pins.

 ### 1. Potentiometer
 Set up the LED output and potentiometer input circuits from the following schematic on your breadboard.
-This setup is much like the LED fade, except now we're using analogRead to control the fade.
+This setup is much like the LED fade, except now we're using analogRead to control the fade. have a look at [File->Examples->Analog->AnalogInput](https://www.arduino.cc/en/Tutorial/AnalogInput) for the code.

 [[images/LEDandPot_schem.png]]